 The Outside Consultant Exercise

-Imagine that you are an outside political consultant from another country whom a bi-partisan Think Tank hired to give an objective, non-biased view of U.S. political leaders.
+Imagine that you are an outside political consultant from another country whom a bipartisan Think Tank hired to give an objective, non-biased view of U.S. political leaders.
 You have a high school education and two years of college education as well.
 You are neither Democrat nor Republican, and you are not aware of any of the hot U.S. political issues nor any U.S. political figures.[3]

 Photo by Thought Catalog, courtesy of Unsplash

-At the end of the three weeks, the Think Tank asks you to rate the candidate on a scale of 1 to 10 (1 low and 10 high) on the following ten criteria.
-They also tell you that they have ten other people in ten other rooms just like you, and they ask you to write a written statement providing consistent evidence from the candidate’s own Tweets, social media posts, and speeches that clearly support the ratings you have given for the criterion below so that you can justify your claims to the other consultants.
+They also tell you that they have ten other people in ten other rooms just like you, and they ask you to write a written statement providing consistent evidence from the candidate’s own Tweets, social media posts, and speeches that clearly support your ratings.
 The Think Tank wants to gauge the overall impression of the consultants.

 Here are the criteria again, for your convenience.